-One factor that will determine your control method is just how badly the weed has taken over the area in question.
+One factor that may help you decide on your control method is just how badly the weed has taken over the area in question.
 If the invasion is really bad, you may opt for a method that kills everything in the area, after which you would simply begin afresh from square one (whether it be starting a new lawn or starting a new garden).
 If you do not mind using chemicals, you could spray a glyphosate-based herbicide, such as Roundup, onto a lawn in such cases.
-On the Colorado State University website, Tony Koski discusses such matters as how long you must wait before re-seeding a lawn after using glyphosate.
+Wait about a week before reseeding a lawn after using glyphosate.

 Many gardeners prefer weed control without chemicals.
 At the very least, you should be looking for natural ways to kill creeping Charlie in garden areas.
 If the weed has totally taken over your garden beds, consider the following ways to kill creeping Charlie naturally (you can also use these methods on a weed-infested lawn that you've given up on, if you wish to avoid chemicals):

 But what if the infestation isn't too bad?
-How can you get rid of small patches of creeping Charlie, removing it with a surgical precision that allows you to keep your current lawn or garden bed (instead of having to begin all over)?
+How can you get rid of small patches of creeping Charlie, removing it in a very targeted way that allows you to keep your current lawn or garden bed (instead of having to begin all over)?

-For chemical control on the lawn, seek a selective broadleaf herbicide intended for use in killing creeping Charlie, and apply it around the time of the first frost in fall.
+For chemical control on the lawn, seek a selective broadleaf herbicide intended for use in killing creeping Charlie.
+Apply it around the time of the first frost in fall.
 Consult the label on the product to make sure the herbicide is effective against this particular weed (triclopyr, for example, is an active ingredient in some of the herbicides to which creeping Charlie is not resistant).
 While you're reading the label, also check:

 - That it's meant for use on the type of grass that you grow.